By Pablo Martin, Artelnics.

 The chart above shows the box plot for the variable Feature 2.
 The minimum of the variable is 25.36, the first quartile is 41.74, the second quartile or median is 52.08, the third quartile is 66.54 and the maximum is 81.56.

-Diagnostic Analytics is the next level of analysis.
-It is a form of Advanced Analytics that is focused on determining the factors and events that contributed to the outcome.
+Diagnostic analytics is the next level of analysis.
+It is focused on determining the factors and events that contributed to the outcome.